-Signs you've outgrown your marketing platformAdam Knight, Head of Product
+Signs you've outgrown your marketing platformAdam Knight, Chief Product Officer

 This year's dramatic shift to online spending has given some companies an unexpected boost in customers.
 Marketers facing a surge in new contacts need to consider new approaches if they want to convert these into long-term loyal fans.
 Here we present our tips on spotting when you've outgrown your tools and it's time to step up your marketing capabilities.